 · Central fire place again our client's preference, located within the central family space to enjoy.

 · Fitting of specialist ceiling hoist tracks within the specialist bedroom and wetroom.
 Space finding ways were sought to minimise impact on our clien't space with a larger than average chair

 · Incorporating a unique personal choice on colours and materials used onsite, such as Victorian style floor mosaic tiling, natural wood plank feature walls to name but a few.

 · Landscape design and installation to the garden, to provide raised plantbeds for use whilst in a seated position

 A race against the clock to finish!

-When news began to break about the spread of coronavirus, the professionals supporting M and his wife realised that it was a race against the clock to get the property finished to enable the couple to move in quickly.
+When news began to break about the spread of coronavirus, the professionals supporting our client and his wife realised that it was a race against the clock to get the property finished to enable the couple to move in quickly.
 If we didn’t, it could be many months before the property could be finished and the couple move in.

 We therefore co-ordinated and very closely managed the final stages of the build in order to finish the work as swiftly as possible.
-This included coordinating the construction team to move works forward, arrange for visits and appropriate legislative documentation to be in place, taking delivery of last-minute equipment, such as M’s specialist bed.
+This included coordinating the construction team to move works forward, arrange for visits and appropriate legislative documentation to be in place, taking delivery of last-minute equipment, such as our client’s specialist bed.
 Due to a delivery problem, Bush & Co we’re able to source a temporary bed for him.

-M and his wife were not due to move into their new home until wk/co 13th April 2020, but everything moved forward by two weeks to accommodate a pandemic spreading within the locality.
+Our client and his wife were not due to move into their new home until wk/co 13th April 2020, but everything moved forward by two weeks to accommodate a pandemic spreading within the locality.
 We would like to wish them both much happiness in their new home!